 On the flip side of the KU equation, I signed up for six months of KU to try the service out as a reader.
 And I’ve had a hard time finding KU books that appeal to me.
 I’m still getting most of my books from the library or via direct purchases, so that’s another data point.

 All in all, KU feels like a bad fit even though my income has gone up.
-Still, at this point I’m leaning toward resuming a “wide” publication strategy where my books can go out to all retailers, even if it’s a slower road financially.
+That’s why I’m leaning toward resuming a “wide” publication strategy where my books can go out to all retailers, even if it’s a slower road financially.
 But if you’re reading the cruise cozies in KU, don’t worry.
 I’ll leave the series in the program for a minimum of 90 days past publication of the final book.
 I won’t leave ya hanging.

 Road Trip: If you’ve been reading the blog you know we took a road trip earlier this month.
 Good times!